 When mathematical work may affect the public health, safety or general welfare, it is the responsibility of mathematicians to disclose the implications of their work to their employers and to the public, if necessary.
 Should this bring retaliation, the Society will examine the ways in which it may want to help the "whistle-blower'', particularly when the disclosure has been made to the Society.

 Holding a Ph.D. degree is virtually indispensable to an academic career in mathematics and is becoming increasingly important as a certificate of competence in the wider job market.
-An institution granting a degree in mathematics is certifying that competence and must take full responsibility for it by insuring the high level and originality of the Ph.D. dissertation work, and sufficient knowledge by the recipient of important branches of mathematics outside the scope of the thesis.
-When there is evidence of plagiarism it must be carefully investigated, even if it comes to light after granting the degree, and, if proven, the degree should be revoked.
+An institution granting a degree in mathematics is certifying that competence and must take full responsibility for it by ensuring the high level and originality of the Ph.D. dissertation work, and sufficient knowledge by the recipient of important branches of mathematics outside the scope of the thesis.
 Mathematicians and organizations involved in advising graduate students should fully inform them about the employment prospects they may face upon completion of their degrees.

 Editors are responsible for the timely refereeing of articles and must judge articles by the state of knowledge at the time of submission.
 Editors should accept a paper for publication only if they are reasonably certain the paper is correct.